linx-software/docx-populate-placeholders/README.md

 The function then loops through the key-value pairs contained in the `PlaceholderAndValue` list, finds all words matching the value in the placeholder property and replaces them with the value from the `Value` property.

-When all the replacements have completed, the file contents are overwritten with the new contents.

-The files are then zipped back into a '.docx' file.
+When all the replacements have completed, the extracted and updated files are zipped into a new '.docx' file.

-The new file is then created in the `Results` folder and the processed file is moved to the `Processed` folder.
+The new file is then saved in the `Results` folder and the processed file is moved to the `Processed` folder.

-## Contributing
+## Contributions and questions

 For questions please ask the [Linx community](https://linx/software/community) or use the [Slack channel](https://linxsoftware.slack.com/archives/C01FLBC1XNX).